-The objective of this study has been to assess whether there are any effects on income changes and poverty reduction from being a member of a community that has a more democratic system of decision making, or from being a member of a society with a higher degree of participation and cooperation.
-Hence, we constructed one empowerment index and one participation index.
+The objective of this study has been to assess whether there are any effects on income changes and poverty reduction from being a member of a community that has a more democratic system of decision making, or from being a member of a society with a higher degree of cooperation.
+Hence, we constructed one democracy index and one cooperation index.
 Both indices have been tested by themselves and in various combinations, and some clear results have emerged.
 However, due to the methodological caveats discussed in the text, and to the fact that these results do not necessarily represent causal relationships, one should be careful about basing policy recommendations on the findings of one single study of this type.
-Further research is needed before any firm conclusions can be drawn, and we would suggest extending this analysis by comparing our results with the impact of the indices on income changes from 1993 to 1997 (i.e. the IFLS2 survey), and also with the changes from 1997 to 2000.
+Further research is needed before any firm conclusions can be drawn.

 In our full sample, we find the cooperation index to be positive and highly significant.
 Thus, societies with a higher degree of mutual cooperation and support experience higher income growth compared to otherwise identical societies with a lower degree of cooperation.
 We attempt to estimate the magnitude of the impact and find that a household would have had two percentage points higher income growth from 1993 to 2000 if it had lived in a society with a high degree of cooperation compared to living in a society with the lowest degree of cooperation.
-This is substantial, since the average household per capita real income growth in the period 1993 to 2000 was 11.1 %.
+This is substantial, since the average household per capita real income growth in the period 1993 to 2000 was 11 %.

-We did not get a significant coefficient from the empowerment index in our full sample.
-However, we also excluded the richest quintile of the households to see if the characteristics of this group might affect the results.11 This produced similar results to the full sample, but gave a significant value for the composite empowerment-cooperation index.
-We interpret this as indicating that, for households with low to moderate incomes, the degree of empowerment and cooperation plays a role in increasing incomes, a pattern supported by our descriptive statistics.
-The magnitude of this variable was also substantial in that an average household would have increased its income growth by 2.1 percentage points from 1993 to 2000 if it had lived in a community with the highest degree of empowerment and cooperation, compared to living in a community that scored worst on the index.
-This figure should be compared to the average income growth for this restricted sample, which was 7.1 %.
+We also ran regressions on the two poorest income groups to see if the characteristics of these households might affect the results.
+The magnitude of this variable was substantial in that an average household would have increased its income growth by 6 percentage points from 1993 to 2000 if it had lived in a community with the highest degree of cooperation, compared to living in a community that scored worst on the index.
+This figure should be compared to the average income growth for this restricted sample, which was 7 %.
 We take this change in significance from the full sample to the sample excluding the rich to be a sign that there may be a particular growth pattern that is different for the richer households.